ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 > quote
 > There needs to be someone who is […] the keeper and reiterator of the vision.
 >
-> Because there’s just a ton of work to do and […] when you have to walk a thousand miles and you take the first step, it looks like a long ways and it really helps if there’s someone there saying ’well, we’re one step closer’.
+> Because there’s just a ton of work to do and […] when you have to walk a thousand miles and you take the first step, it looks like a long ways and it really helps if there’s someone there saying ‘well, we’re one step closer’.
 You know that the goal definitely exists, it’s not just a mirage out there.
 >
 > So in a thousand and one little (and sometimes larger) ways, the vision needs to be reiterated.
 >